troglobit/ssdp-responder/README.md

-    -M URL    Override manufacturerURL in the default description.xml -n        Run in foreground, do not daemonize by default -r SEC    Interface refresh interval (5-1800), default 600 sec -p URL    Override presentationURL in description.xml.
-The '%s' in the URL is replaced with the IP address.
+    -M URL    Override manufacturerURL in the default description.xml -n        Run in foreground, do not daemonize by default -r SEC    Interface refresh interval (5-1800), default 600 sec -p URL    Override presentationURL (WebUI) in the default description.xml The '%s' is replaced with the IP address.
 Default: http://%s/ -s        Use syslog, default unless running in foreground, -n -t TTL    TTL for multicast frames, default 2, according to the UDA -u UUID   Custom UUID instead of auto-generating one